 Carin Linde

 Born 1972.

-VP Pharmaceutical Development & Supply and IT since 2022.
+VP Pharmaceutical Development

+& Supply and IT.

+Joined in 2019.

-Carin Linde has 25+ years of experience from pharmaceutical and life science industry from late-stage development and commercial manufacturing.
+Carin Linde has more than 25 years experience from pharmaceutical and life science industry from late-stage development and commercial manufacturing.
 Before joining Ascelia Pharma in 2019, Carin held a position as Director Analytical Development and Site Manager Centre of Excellence at BioGaia.
 Carin began her career at AstraZeneca and held several senior positions within R&D and Operations within analytical development, process technology and supply chain.
-Carin joined Ascelia Pharma in 2019 and become a member of the Management Team in 2022.
+Carin was Director of CMC up until 2022 when she got her current role and became a member of the Management Team.